visgl/luma.gl/dev-docs/RFCs/v7.1/keyframe-rfc.md

 luma.gl currently supports basic animations through the `AnimationLoop`'s [timeline object](animation-timeline-rfc.md).
 It allows for some flexibility in manipulating animations where the only input is a `time` value.
 While this is all that is required for simple generative animations, more complex animations are often authored with [key frames](https://en.wikipedia.org/wiki/Key_frame), where the input `time` value resolves to a pair of frames in the animation and an interpolation factor between them.
 Managing this resolution at the application level is complex, and luma.gl could provide a simple mechanism to simplify setting up key frames and resolving them based on an input `time`.

-This system can be built upon `AnimationLoop.timeline` allowing key frames to take advantage of the flexibility provided by that system.
+At the most basic level, such a system would simply allow the application to define the key frame time points and associate arbitrary data with them.
+It would then provide a simple API to query the currently active key frame pair based on input `time`, the data associated with those key frames, and the current interpolation factor between them.
+The input `time` itself can be queried from `AnimationLoop.timeline` allowing key frames to take advantage of the flexibility provided by that system.

 ## Customers